 Supportive Services Specialist

-Our Los Angeles team is hiring a passionate, resilient, and social justice-minded Supportive Services Specialist (internally known as Community Health Worker) to assist our program participants in navigating barriers around mental health, education, housing, and legal issues.
+Our New Orleans team is hiring a passionate, resilient, and social justice-minded Supportive Services Specialist to assist our program participants in navigating barriers around mental health, education, housing, and legal issues.
 The Supportive Services Specialist will work closely with the program participants to provide connections to direct services, education about the health and social service system, advocacy and care coordination.
 You may be the ideal candidate if you have lived experience of incarceration or involvement in the justice system and are deeply committed to connecting underserved individuals with the support and resources needed to become self-sufficient and successful.

 Who We Are

-The Center for Employment Opportunities (CEO). provides employment services to people with recent criminal convictions.
+The provides employment services to people with recent criminal convictions.
 Across the United States, over 6,000 people participate in CEO each year, transitioning to employment that supports themselves, their families, and their communities.

 Who You Are

-- You’re committed to and passionate about working with justice-involved individuals and come to CEO with 1-2 years of related experience
+- You are committed to and passionate about working with justice-involved individuals and come to CEO with 1-2 years of related experience

 - You are a people-person and love to motivate and inspire others to achieve their goals, helping individuals identify, capitalize upon, and apply their strengths